-FileBot is the ultimate tool for organizing and renaming your movies, tv shows or anime, and music well as downloading subtitles and artwork.
+FileBot is the ultimate tool for organizing and renaming your Movies, TV Shows and Anime as well as fetching subtitles and artwork.
 It's smart and just works.

 FileBot makes organizing your movies and TV shows a breeze!
 We'll automatically match your files with information from various online databases.
 How you want your media files to be named and organized is completely up to you.
 Our groovy format engine supports pretty much anything!

 - Drag movie or episode files into the "Original Files" list area

 - Right-click "New Names" list area and select your preferred datasource

 Fetching subtitles is just as easy, just drop it in!
 Besides automatic lookup you'll also be able to manually search and download subtitles, preview subtitles and fix encoding problems (e.g. force UTF-8).